 “We are so proud to receive this honor for the 6th year!
 We are investing our donors’ money the best way we can.
 It’s important our donors trust that we’re using their donations wisely to accomplish our United Way’s mission to break down the barriers children and their families face every day,” said Bob Hannon, President of the United Way of Youngstown and the Mahoning Valley.
 “Our 4-star Charity Navigator rating demonstrates our good governance and financial accountability.”

 The United Way of Youngstown and the Mahoning Valley is in the top 14% of organizations rated by Charity Navigator to receive their top rating for 6 consecutive years.
 United Way is committed to this accountability as it looks to lead our community to a stronger, healthier future.

 Since 2002, using objective analysis, Charity Navigator has awarded only the most fiscally responsible organizations a 4-star rating.
 In 2011, Charity Navigator added 17 metrics, focused on governance and ethical practices as well as measures of openness, to its ratings methodology.
 These Accountability & Transparency metrics, which account for 50 percent of a charity’s overall rating, reveal which charities operate in accordance with industry best practices and whether they are open with their donors and stakeholders.
 On June 1, 2016, Charity Navigator upgraded its methodology for rating each charity’s’ financial health with CN 2.1.
-These enhancements further substantiates the financial health of their four star charities.
+These enhancements further substantiate the financial health of their four-star charities.